mastrodim/multicast-delay/README.md

 * the routers lhr1, lhr2, lhr3, lhr4 are directly connected to the interfaces of the host that will be the multicast receiver: rx .Routers that are directly connected to a multicast receiver are known as last hop routers.

-## Set Up Resources

-This section describes how to prepare your nodes to run this experiment:
+## Configure Routing

-##Configure routing on source:
+Configure routing on source:
 On source 1 run:

 `sudo route add -net 10.10.0.0/16 gw 10.10.101.1` `sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev eth1`

-## Configure Routing

 ### Configure unicast routing